-- Computer-Based-Training aka CBT – is training delivered through a computer program at a pace set by the trainee.
-There is no requirement for delivery by a live trainer and training does not have to be interactive.
+Computer-based Training (CBT): Training delivered through a computer program at a pace set by the trainee.
+There is no live trainer and training is not interactive.

-- Classroom/laboratory trainer-to-trainee ratio is 1:15 for new hire classes and 1:20 for retraining classes.
+- Classroom/Laboratory, E-Learning, and Videoconferencing: trainer-to-trainee ratio is 1:15 for new hire classes and 1:20 for retraining classes.

-- Productive Laboratory trainer to trainee ratio is 1:1, and up to 1:3 with justification, for new hire and retraining classes.
+- Productive Laboratory: trainer to trainee ratio is 1:1 and up to 1:3 with justification

-ETP can fund a wide variety of training.
-Historically, the following have been the most commonly funded types of training:
+ETP can fund a wide variety of training, the following are the standard types:

 - Business Skills